shreyaghose/ml_piped/README.md

 ## Installation
-To install the required packages, the following command can be used:
+To install the required packages, the following command can be used: <br>
 `pip install -r requirements.txt`

 ## Running the Pipelines
 To run the pipelines for each issue, navigate to the [example_pipelines](example_pipelines).
 Within this directory, navigate to the sub-directory for the required issue and execute the Python scripts.

 **Example: Running Pipelines for Shortcut Learning**
-1. Navigate to the issue directory:
+1. Navigate to the issue directory: <br>
 `cd example_pipelines/shortcut_learning`

-2. Run the flawed pipeline:
+2. Run the flawed pipeline: <br>
 `python example-0.py`

-3. Run the corrected pipeline:
+3. Run the corrected pipeline: <br>
 `python example-0-fixed.py`

 ## License